 Types of vape starter kits

-In this post you’ll find four types of vape device.
+In this post you’ll find four types of beginner vape devices.

 Pod Systems: Vape pods are super easy-to-use and come with a pod that clips into a compact battery.
 They come with either pre-filled or refillable pods.

 All-in-one vape devices: These devices contain everything you need to get started.
 AIOs distinguish themselves by having no separate pod or tank, with e-liquid simply being filled into the top of the device itself.